Diagnose Lymphedema

 Experienced Doctors

-The assessment is carried out by a specialist in angiolog y, internal medicine and phlebology with many years of experience in diagnosing and treating lymphedema.
+The assessment is carried out by a specialist physician with expertise in lymphedema.

 Modern diagnostics